NovacDaniel/Portofolio/Portofolio/my_cv_html_css/README.txt

-This is mi WEB_CV link , hosted bi netlify.com
+This is mi WEB_CV link , hosted by netlify.com

 https://whimsical-licorice-07a008.netlify.app